azsk/DevOpsKit-docs/09-AzureDevOps(VSTS)-Security/Readme.md

 If you wish to revisit previous attestations, it can be done by using 'AlreadyAttested' flag in the command above.

 [Back to top...](Readme.md#contents)
-### How toolkit determines the effective control result
+### How scanner determines the effective control result

 During the attestation workflow, the user gets to provide attestation status for each control attested.
-This basically represents the user's attestation preference w.r.t. a specific control (i.e., whether the user wants to override/augment the toolkit status and treat the control as passed or whether the user agrees with the toolkit status but wants to defer fixing the issue for the time being):
+This basically represents the user's attestation preference w.r.t. a specific control (i.e., whether the user wants to override/augment the scanner status and treat the control as passed or whether the user agrees with the scanner status but wants to defer fixing the issue for the time being):

 |Attestation Status | Description|
 |---|---|